Mastering-Power-Platform/powerautomate/labs/cloudflows/advanced/errorhandling/README.md

 ## Task 3

 a.
-Remove the parallel branch by deleting it's action.
+Remove the parallel branch by deleting its action.
 Add a new __Send an email(v2)__ action at the end of the flow.
 - To: your-email
-- Subject: You flow has failed :(
+- Subject: Your flow has failed :(
 - Body: Flow as failed.